 1/4 – 1/2 pear grated or cut into small pieces

 Mix the oats, grated or pieces of pear, enough milk to cover the oats and then a pinch of the cinnamon.
 You can either place this in the fridge overnight or cook in a saucepan for 5-7 minutes until cooked through.
 Serve immediately.

 The ‘Grown-up porridge’

 1/2 – 1 pear grated or cut into small pieces

 Cook as above and serve immediately.

 How do you like to have chia seeds?
-If you enjoyed this post don’t forget to sign up to my newsletter and never miss a post!
+If you enjoyed this post don’t forget to leave a comment below to let me know!